I took a day off of work so that we could visit the local diabetes camp as both donors and future campers.

-Since we didn’t need to be there until 11:30 and since Grandma was picking up my son bright and early to run errands together, I thought I would take Q to a berry farm that was theoretically on the way.
+Since we didn’t need to be there until 11:30, I thought I would take Q to a berry farm that was theoretically on the way.

 I say theoretically because on a map it’s half way, but it’s in a somewhat rural location and the signage wasn’t that good.

 Because of the weather this year, the farmers said that the blueberry crop isn’t the best.
 While I would have loved to have filled a bucket to the top and froze some for later, we ended up only picking about a half pound.

 Q had a great time hunting for the ripest berries and sampling them along the way.
 We had a small bag of berries to bring home, which we weighed and paid for on the honor system, putting our change into a cash box on the counter next to the scale.

 I think it’s so important in this industrialized society for children to actually learn how food is grown and where it comes from.

 Here are my tips for successful berry picking (and eating) with a child with diabetes: